kepano/obsidian-minimal/docs/Guides/Create a movie database.md

 ## Overview

-In this guide we will create a personal database of movies and TV shows in Obsidian with a sortable [[Cards]] gallery of posters.
+In this guide we will create a personal database of movies and TV shows in Obsidian with a [[Cards]] gallery of posters.
 You'll be able to easily save movies to your watchlist, and add ratings to movies you've watched.

 This guide will cover the following steps: